digitalsigga/digitalsigga/README.md

 🌟 About Me

-Hi there!
-I'm a digital fashion designer and web developer with a pretty unique blend of skills.
-I started with a BA in Fashion Design, added an MA in Design with a focus on speculative design & digital/virtual fashion, and then pursued a BS in Computer Science to round out my expertise.
-My journey has been driven by a desire to blend my love for design with my passion for tech.
+I am a digital fashion designer and a web developer.
+I studied fashion at Studio Bercot in Paris, did MA in Design in Iceland University of the Arts,  with a focus on speculative design & digital/virtual fashion, and finally BS in Computer Science.

 💻 Tech Skills

-Frontend Development: I'm currently getting my hands dirty with HTML, CSS, and JavaScript, and practicing React to add it to my toolkit.
+Frontend Development: HTML, CSS, and JavaScript, React, ThreeJs and more.

-Backend Knowledge: I've dabbled in Node.js, Express, and PostgreSQL, which helps me understand the bigger picture of web development.
+Backend Knowledge: Node.js, Express, and PostgreSQL.

-Digital Fashion Design: Skilled in Clo3D and Blender for crafting digital fashion pieces, and using Spark AR for creating engaging AR experiences.
+Digital Fashion Design: Clo3D, Blender, Meta Spark AR and more.

-🎨 Design Philosophy

-Digital fashion for me is about innovation and sustainability, exploring how we can redefine fashion in the digital realm.
-It's a space I'm passionate about, constantly learning and experimenting.
+Other design skills : Adobe Photoshop, Illustrator / Affinity Photo, Designer, Publisher etc.

 🚀 Projects & Collaboration

-My GitHub is in the works of becoming a showcase of my journey and experiments in web development and creative coding.
-It might not be packed yet, but I'm committed to filling it with interesting and meaningful projects.
+I only recently started sharing my code on github, so it is a work in progress.
+Currently following the Odin Project curriculum and working on two websites for myself : digitalsigga.xyz & houseoferror.xyz

 🔗 Let's Connect

-I'm on the lookout for exciting opportunities where I can contribute, grow, and learn more about web development.
-Whether you have a project in mind or just want to say hi, I'm all ears!
+sigga.irl@digitalsigga.xyz